-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

-Hyperthyroidism is a condition that develops when the thyroid gland makes too much thyroid hormone.
-Thyroid hormones help control body temperature, heart rate, growth, and how you gain or lose weight.
+Hyperthyroidism is a condition that develops when your thyroid hormone levels are high.
+Thyroid hormones help control body temperature, heart rate, growth, and weight.

-Contact your primary healthcare provider or endocrinologist if:
+Contact your healthcare provider if:

 - You have a fever.